by-jp/www.byjp.me/content/notes/twitter/12574517223/index.md

 tags:
 - imported
 - from-twitter
-- ridiculousslogans
+- RidiculousSlogans
-- terrifyingstatements
+- TerrifyingStatements
 ---
-Harveys: "On our way to your home" [ridiculousslogans](/tags/ridiculousslogans) / [terrifyingstatements](/tags/terrifyingstatements)
+Harveys: "On our way to your home" [RidiculousSlogans](/tags/ridiculousslogans) / [TerrifyingStatements](/tags/terrifyingstatements)